CitrusSin/ModpackUpdater/README.md

   ...
 ]
 ````
-It means a collection of links between local mod infomation and CurseForge ID/URL.
+It means a collection of links between local mod information and CurseForge ID/URL.
 It should be ~~easy~~ very hard to configure this file by yourself.
 Well, it really does be annoying to add these mods one-by-one.
 But I had no idea to get these mod's CurseForge ID automatically too!